Eroica/gensense/README.md

 1.  *"I was feeding the dog."*
 2.  *"I was feeding the cat."*

 These two sentences' meanings are quite different, even though only a single word has been interchanged.
-Contrarily, *"The dog was fed by me."* is similar to sentence 1, but this time using a different word order.
+Contrarily, *"The dog was fed by me."* is similar to sentence 1, but this time is using a different word order.

 Humans can easily understand the similarity between sentence 1 and its passive form---computers, on the other hand, not so much.
 We try to implement some basic methods using the Python package `gensim` that allow us to extract the sense of a given sentence and compare them to others.